daulathussain/ERC20-Advance-Token-Creator-Starter-File/README.md

 ✅ Integrate Wagmi for seamless Web3 interactions
 ✅ Deploy the smart contract and frontend

-Perfect for Web3 developers looking to create an advanced erc20 token creator platform.
+Perfect for Web3 developers looking to create an advance erc20 token creator platform.
 Don't forget to like, subscribe, and hit the bell icon for more blockchain development content! 🚀💰

 ## Project Overview